-Our early years setting follows the curriculum as outlined in the latest version of the EYFS statutory framework that applies from September 2021.
+Our early years setting follows the curriculum as outlined in the EYFS statutory framework.

 The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
 Three areas, known as the prime areas, are seen as particularly important for igniting curiosity and enthusiasm for learning as well as for building children’s capacity to learn, form relationships and thrive.

 - Communication and language